Amsterdam Sights

 How to get there?

-De Wallen is located in the heart of the oldest part of Amsterdam, covering several blocks south of the church Oude Kerk and crossed by several canals.
-The name Wallen refers to the names of the two canals in the area, the Oudezijds Achterburgwal and the Oudezijds Voorburgwal.
+De Wallen is located in the heart of the oldest part of Amsterdam, covering several blocks south of the Oude Kerk (Old Church) and crossed by several canals.
+The name 'Wallen' refers to the names of the two canals in the area, the Oudezijds Achterburgwal and the Oudezijds Voorburgwal.

 De Wallen